Tommy Sopwith (racing driver): Biography

 Thomas Sopwith was the son of English aviation pioneer and yachtsman Sir Thomas Sopwith – builder of the Sopwith Camel and later chairman of Hawker Aircraft – and Phyllis Brodie.
 He was educated at Stowe School, Buckinghamshire.

 Sopwith took up motor racing and formed his own team, Equipe Endeavour, named after his father's racing yacht.
 His success as a racing driver saw him win the first-ever round of the British Saloon Car Championship in 1958.
-That year he narrowly lost out on the driver's title to Jack Sears after a ten lap shoot-out at the end of the season, after the two drivers finished on equal points.
-In 1961 he switched from car to powerboat racing.
-In 1961 He won the first ever Cowes - Torquay race in Thundebolt, following up with wins in 1968 (Telstar) and 1970 (Miss Enfield II).
-In 1965 he won the Cornish "100" Offshore Class 3, powerboat race in a boat called 'Thunderflash', just beating Mike Beard in 'Mongaso'.
+That year, he narrowly lost out on the driver's title to Jack Sears after a ten lap shoot-out at the end of the season, after the two drivers finished on equal points.
+In 1961, he switched from car to powerboat racing.
+In 1961, he won the first ever Cowes - Torquay race in Thunderbolt, following up with wins in 1968 (Telstar) and 1970 (Miss Enfield II).
+In 1965, he won the Cornish "100" Offshore Class 3, powerboat race in a boat called 'Thunderflash', just beating Mike Beard in 'Mongaso'.

-He was the owner of Endeavour Holdings Limited, a car dealership in Portslade, Brighton, with a turnover of £17 million.
+Sopwith was the owner of Endeavour Holdings Limited, a car dealership in Portslade, Brighton, with a turnover of £17 million.

-He died on 4 May 2019 at the age of 86 at Basingstoke Hospital.
+Sopwith died on 4 May 2019 aged 86 at Basingstoke Hospital.